CPAS - Pre-Baccalaureate Certificate in Addiction Studies

 California Southern University provides the educational requirements for certification as a drug and alcohol counselor in the state of California.
 Since certification requirements change periodically, learners are advised that they may need to modify their degree plan to conform to current requirements.
 Learners should maintain contact with California Certification Board of Alcohol and Drug Counselors (CCBADC) and National Certification Commission (NCC) to remain informed about all certification requirements.
-A copy of the current California Association Alcoholism and Drug Abuse Counselors (CAADAC) and National Association of Alcohol and Drug Abuse Counselors (NAADAC) regulations may be obtained by contacting the California Certification Board of Alcohol and Drug Counselors (CCBADC) and Nation Certification Commission (NCC) respectively.
+A copy of the current California Consortium of Addiction Programs and Professionals (CCAPP, formerly known as CAADAC) and the National Association for Addiction Professionals (NAADAC) regulations may be obtained by contacting the California Certification Board of Alcohol and Drug Counselors (CCBADC) and Nation Certification Commission (NCC) respectively.

 3400 Bradshaw Road, Suite B